saimusdev/dash-phalcon/README.md

 [Phalcon PHP](http://phalconphp.com/en/) documentation for Dash

-This docset is to be used with [Dash for Mac](http://kapeli.com/dash).
+This docset is to be used with [Dash for Mac](http://kapeli.com/dash), or [Zeal docs]( http://zealdocs.org), which is available for Windows.

 Based on the version [dash-phalcon](https://github.com/omdevin/dash-phalcon) by **omdevin**.

 ## Basic Installation

-Just copy the [Phalcon Docset](https://github.com/simioprg/dash-phalcon/releases/download/1.0/Phalcon.zip) provided to '/Users/username/Library/Application Support/Dash/Docsets/**Phalcon**', but before make sure that the **Phalcon** folder is created.
+Just copy the [Phalcon Docset](https://github.com/simioprg/dash-phalcon/releases/download/1.0/Phalcon.zip) provided to '/Users/username/Library/Application Support/Dash/Docsets/'.

 ## Manual Build